September 8, 2015

 Printing is not necessary anymore.
 If students have the framework discussed in the opening of this article, most of what would normally be printed can be displayed, shared, and graded on these devices.

 The next time your school decides to investigate paperless classrooms, offer to take charge.
 And then charge.
-The traditional classroom vs. paperless is like a cell phone vs. an iPhone.
+The traditional classroom vs. paperless is like a cell phone vs. an iPhone with a 100gb sim plan.
 Would you trade your smartphone for a 1983 Nokia mobile phone?
 Don’t ask your children to make that trade either.

 More on classroom management: